single-cell-data/SOMA/brainstorming.md

 ## Value Filters

+> ⚠️ **To be further specified**

 Value filters are expressions used to filter the results of a `read` operation, and specify which results should be returned.
-The specific expression syntax is delegated to per-language specifications, and is outside the scope of this document.
-This specification uses a pseudo-language for _examples_, but per-language specifications must specify a complete syntax.
+The specific means to create and manipulate a value filter is delegated to per-language specifications.
+This specification uses a pseudo-language for _examples only_.

 Value filter expressions will have the following capabilities: